After a year on sabbatical working as an independent consultant, Edyta found a new position with an approaching start date.

 The apartment is located in the heart of Habana Vieja (Old Havana) right next door to the Plaza de Vieja (Old Square).

 Oddly enough, tampons freaked them out too.
-A man searching my bag held one up at me like a weapon and sternly asked “Que es esto?” (which thanks to my six years of Spanish in High School and College I understood to mean “What is this?”).
-Answering him was really the problem in this situation… el tampon, el tampoon, la feminine producto?
+A man searching my bag held one up at me like a weapon and sternly asked “Que es esto?” which thanks to my six years of Spanish in High School and College I understood to mean “What is this?”.
+Answering him was going to be a problem for I never learned how to say ”It’s only a tampon“ in Spanish.
+“Um, hmmm es el tampon, la tampoon, la feminine producto.”
 A woman security agent finally intervened – whispered something to him, and I was free.

-Just when you think you are free from metal and through the incredibly sensitive security measures of Airport Security, you happen upon the nurses.
-Stern faced women wearing stark white old fashioned nurse’s uniforms complete with a nurse’s cap standing behind a giant raised platform scouring the crowd for any signs of illness or infection.
-Did I mention that their dais of judgement practically blocked the exit doors to freedom, forcing you to get as close to them as possible before side stepping past them to reach the Caribbean sun.
+Or at least I thought I was free.
+Little did I realize that security was just phase one of the landing process to Cuba.
+Once through security you are met by stern faced women wearing stark white old fashioned nurse’s uniforms complete with a nurse’s cap standing behind a giant raised platform scouring the crowd for any signs of illness or infection.
+Did I mention that their “dais of judgement“ practically blocked the exit doors to freedom, forcing you to get as close to them as possible before side stepping past them to reach the Caribbean sun.

 My advice for carry-on luggage travelers is this: